“The Only Thing Constant is Change."

 - JOHN SHEDD

-I work with adults in their 40s through 60s who are navigating the emotional challenges and transitions of midlife.
+I work with adults from early adulthood through their senior years, who are navigating the emotional challenges and transitions that come in life.

 These transitions affect people differently.
 Some feel disoriented despite lives that look stable and full.
-Others are navigating visible upheaval — a divorce, a career change, a major loss — and struggling to find their footing.
-Some feel both at once.
+Others are navigating visible positive shifts like starting a career, getting married, having kids — or challenging life disruptions like divorce, illness, grief and loss.
+All can be struggling to find their footing.

 Whatever is shifting for you, you don't have to make sense of it alone.